SoumyabrataKundu/TNDsen/README.md

 print(bounds$lower.bound) # Lower bound for the causal odds ratio
 ```

-The value of `delta` should be within the range \([0,1]\), and both `Gamma` and `xi` should fall within the range \([1, \infty]\).
+The value of `delta` should be within the range [0,1], and both `Gamma` and `xi` should greater than or equal to 1.
 By default, this does not generate confidence bounds.
 To obtain confidence bounds, include the following additional arguments:

 ```r
 bounds = TND_causal_bounds(o = c(1000, 2000, 3000, 4000), delta=0.1, gamma=5, xi=2,
                            alpha=0.95, conf.type='normal')
 ```

-In this example, the total population size is \(10,000\).
+In this example, the total population size is 10,000.
 The `alpha` argument determines the confidence level, and the `conf.type` specifies the type of confidence bound to apply, with options being 'normal', 'transformed', or 'quadratic'.